-Technical Specifications
+- Technical Specifications

-  Olathe works to keep 60 vehicles removing snow during the day shift and 44 operating during the nightshift.
-They work 12-hours shifts throughout a winter storm in order to provide 24 hour winter coverage.
+Olathe works to keep 56 vehicles removing snow during the day and night shifts Crews work 12-hour shifts throughout a winter storm in order to provide 24-hour winter coverage.
 Scouting vehicles continually monitor all city streets to direct crews to dangerous areas.
 Crews are also in direct contact with police dispatchers, who can direct them to additional areas needing treatment in a winter storm.

 The City has Three Response Levels of Service that vary with each snow event, based on the amount of snow on the ground.

 Please Note: With the exception of emergency requests from police dispatchers, individual requests for snow removal cannot be taken until after major operations have been completed.